tradingview/lightweight-charts/website/docs/series-types.md

 ## A series customizations

-Any type of series could be customized and a set of available options that you could apply depends on a type of a series (see docs for each series type below).
+Any type of series can be customized and the set of available options that you can apply depends on a type of a series (see docs for each series type below).

 If you'd like to change any option of a series, you could do this in different ways: